openvcash/vcash/README.md

 Windows also requires miniupnpc but can be disabled by the use of USE_UPNP=0.

-The easiest way to build is using one of xCore's scripts from https://github.com/xCoreDev/vanillacoin-scripts but here are the manual instructions.
+The easiest way to build for linux is using one of xCore's scripts from https://github.com/xCoreDev/vanillacoin-scripts but here are the manual instructions.

 ```
 Extract boost to ./deps